The bees need our help!

 By joining the Bumblebee Conservation Trust, we are supporting a registered charity that strives to create and restore the habitat for our native bumblebee species.
 We can all help by setting aside an area of our gardens for planting wildflowers.
 This will give pollinators a renewable resource to help fuel their busy lifestyles.
 This will not only help our local wildlife but will also help the larger ecosystem of our country and our planet.

 How wildflowers help bees and pollinators thrive

 When picturing the Great British countryside, you might imagine rolling hills scattered with oak trees, surrounded by meadows full of wildflowers.
 There’s nothing more pleasing than walking through a countryside filled with happy, vibrant colours and sweet smells in the air!
-And this is not only a blissful setting for us, but it’s also the perfect habitat for pollinators, including bees, bugs and butterflies.
+This is not only a blissful setting for us but also the perfect habitat for pollinators, including bees, bugs and butterflies.